marcelonyc/katacoda-scenarios/mlrun/step1.md

-This is your first step.

-## Task

-This is an _example_ of creating a scenario and running a **command**

-Wait for deploymewnt to complete:
+## Wait for deployment to complete

+Run this command and wait until you "DEPLOYMENT COMPLETED"

+Deployment takes about 5 minutes to complete

 `tail -f deployment.log`{{execute}}